cholmes/openlayers/doc/tutorials/browserify.md

   "build": "browserify -g cssify index.js | uglifyjs --compress --output bundle.js" }
 ```
-Now to test your application open http://localhost:8080/ in your browser. `watchify` will update `bundle.js` whenever you change something.
-You simply need to reload the page in your browser to see the changes.
+Then run those two commands:

 ```
+$ npm run build
 $ npm start
 ```

+Now to test your application open http://localhost:8080/ in your browser. `watchify` will update `bundle.js` whenever you change something.
+You simply need to reload the page in your browser to see the changes.

 Note that `bundle.js` will contain your application code and all dependencies used in your application.
 From OpenLayers, it only contains the required components.